tektutor/git-china-june2023-batch1/README.md

-# Git Training June 2023 - China Batch1
+# Git Basics Training ( June 2023 - China Batch1 )

 ## My LinkedIn Profile
 https://www.linkedin.com/in/jeganathan-swaminathan-2a6a6a6/